shaisachs/origin-of-sadness/origin-of-sadness/origin-of-sadness.md

 At the edge of the yard stood a line of oak trees, stout old things that had been there since they had bought the house, and probably many years before that.
 Any day now, the leaves would turn a lazy shade of yellow.
 But already a few strays were starting to flutter off the branches, one or two or three at a time.

 Raking in the shade felt good after sweating under the pounding sun in the garden.
 Even at this stage, before the leaves had started to fall in earnest, there were already plenty on the ground.
 Henry gathered them together into a pile while Holly grabbed fists full of leaves, twigs and acorns, and stuffed them into a large brown paper bag.
-Henry had forgotten to remind her to change into a shabbier pair of sneakers for the yard work, and so the new ones were soon marked up with little grass stains.
+Henry had forgotten to remind her to change into a shabbier pair of shoes for the yard work, and so the new ones were soon marked up with little grass stains.
 While she worked she hummed a little.

 "Are you singing one of Stephie's songs, Poppet?"